The Geometric P=W conjecture and Thurston's compactification: Proof of Theorem

 Note that, by assumption, we cannot have both $n < n_1 + n_3$ and $n < n_2 + n_4$.\\

-Let $U_+$-arcs denote the $U$-arcs starting and ending on $a_+$ in $F_+$, and $U_-$-arcs denote the $U$-arcs starting and ending on $a_-$ in $F_-$.\\
+Let $U_+$-arcs denote the $U$-arcs starting and ending on $a_+$ in $F^+$, and $U_-$-arcs denote the $U$-arcs starting and ending on $a_-$ in $F^-$.\\

+For simplicity, assume $n \!-\!n_1\! -\! n_3$ is even.
 In case (i), if $t\leq \frac{n_1+n_3-n}{2}$, there will be $U_\pm$-curves that form bigons with $a'$.
 However, we can eliminate these bigons by exchanging $\frac{n-(n_1 + n_3)}{2}$ of the $U_\pm$-arcs with oppositely rotating $U$-arcs, as illustrated in Figure~\ref{Type-i-move}.
 Figure~\ref{Type-i-move}.Left illustrates the standard presentation of $a'$ itself, which makes two bigons with $a'$.
 Using the $U$-arc that goes around $a_1$ instead of the one that goes around $a_4$, as shown in Figure~\ref{Type-i-move}.Right, we obtain a non-standard presentation with no bigon.\\

 This move corresponds to changing the twist coordinate to

 so that the configuration corresponding to $t' = 0$ has no intersections with $a'$.
 Therefore, we obtain

 In case (ii), move (i) can be done to partially remove some of the bigons and the intersection number with $a'$ remains fixed within some range; it will grow linearly outside of that.\\